shantanutyagi67/COVID_GUIScrapper/README.md

 <edge cases> 	1.
 Reset button will execute if you click on search box and then click on reset button.
 		2. Typing "Type Country Name..." in search and then clicking reset buton wont result in a reset give a valid counntry 		was fetched before doing this.
 		3. reseting search box text back to "Type Country Name..." in some cases needs to be taken care of as the reset button 				works by identifying this text.
-<edge caases resolved> 	1.
+<edge cases resolved> 	1.
 Successive fetching of same countries wont take place.
 			2. Successive reset wont take place.
 			3. empty fetching wont take place.
 			4. invalid country code do not result in fetching.

 # COVID_Scrapper Manual for Users
+Code : src\main\java\com\Covid
 1. Uses jsoup to scrap data and flag image from https://www.worldometers.info/coronavirus/
 2. Current global data can be seen.
 3. Type the name of the country in search (case insensitive for names) from the keywords mentioned at the end.